Pride Counseling Review

-Are you sick of all the articles asking why the LGBTQ community experiences higher rates of mental health issues?
-You should be.
-It’s not your fault the majority of people don’t understand what it’s like to experience disapproving glances and contemptuous remarks (and that’s on a good day), oftentimes from complete strangers.
+It’s no secret that the LGBTQ community has been stigmatized as having higher rates of mental health issues.
+What many people don’t understand is what it’s like to experience disapproving glances and contemptuous remarks (and that’s on a good day), oftentimes from complete strangers.
 It’s no wonder that LGBTQ youth are four times as likely to commit suicide than heterosexuals.
 So if you’re part of the LGBTQ community and are looking for mental health assistance, you’ve come to the right place.
 Pride Counseling understood the issues at hand, both from a psychological and financial standpoint.
 As such, they created a platform specifically for the LGBTQ community – a place where you can receive professional therapy sessions at a very affordable rate.

 Even given the above information, people have a hard time understanding what LGBTQIA+ individuals experience daily, or that more than 70% of the transgender population experience depression or anxiety.
 While the staff at Pride Counseling may not be part of the LGBTQIA+ community themselves, they understand the horrifying statistics and the need for counseling those in this group.
 As such, every one of the Pride Counseling therapists works within the LGBTQIA+ community across a broad spectrum of mental health concerns.
 If you happen to be LGBTQIA+ but are looking to beat your depression, this is exactly what Pride Counseling does.

 Signing up for Pride Counseling looks a lot like other online therapy services.
 However, the initial survey is very different as you might imagine.
 General questions are part of it, such as what is your age, relationship status, or if you’ve ever been in therapy before, though they are more interested in getting more specific information to match you with the right therapist for your specific needs.
 Questions such as “How do you identify?”
 “What are your pronouns?” and “What is your orientation?” are all questions you should expect to answer.

 Pride Counseling Getting Started Survey